epicjohnlxxi/epicjohnlxxi/README.md

 My Favorite Shows are also old-timey shows, like Adam-12 and The Andy Griffith Show, but I also love newer-ish shows like King of the Hill, Stranger Things, The Simpsons, and House M.D.

+Last but not least, my favorite games are Boneworks/Bonelab, DOOM, GTA, Garry's Mod, Half-Life 2, Portal, and POSTAL 2.

 # My Work

 ## YouTube